 IMPORTANT: Have you noticed a change in your baby's normal movements?
 Here's what to do.

-The FREE Count the Kicks app is a GREAT resource for getting to know your little one!
-This awesome tool will regularly remind you to kick back and spend some time with baby, recording their movements and rating their strength (1 "fluttery" to 5 "fierce"), and includes up-to-the-minute science-backed empowered pregnancy tips.
+There are many GREAT (free!) tools for getting to know your little one!
+A good fetal movement monitoring app will regularly remind you to kick back and spend some time with baby, recording their movements and patterns, and rating their strength and any other notes you observe.

-Every mama is busy and it can be easy to second-guess our instincts - but if you're regularly checking in with your baby using the app, you'll have this potentially lifesaving data (literally! check out their #babysave stories!) right at your fingertips.
+Every mama is busy and it can be easy to second-guess our instincts - but if you're regularly checking in with your baby using the app, you'll have this potentially lifesaving data right at your fingertips.